OpenModelica/OMCompiler-3rdParty/dgesv/README.md

 Defines for min/max/abs/dabs have been replaced by fmin/fmax,labs,fabs.
 The type definitions use the same data types as OpenModelica (int on x86_64 instead of long).

+In iparmq.c builtin function log is removed and math.h is added